Saad Khan: Early life and education

 Khan was born in Mumbai, India, and was raised in Bangalore.
-Khan is an alumnus of St. Joseph's College, eventually graduating as a mechanical engineer from M.S.
+He is an alumnus of St. Joseph's College, eventually graduating as a mechanical engineer from M.S.
 Ramaiah Institute of Technology.
-While studying to be an engineer, he developed an interest in theatre at the age of 17 and started writing and directing plays, also spearheading a theatre group which then produced over 12 plays in a span of 4 years.
+While studying to be an engineer, he developed an interest in theatre at the age of 17 and started writing and directing plays, also spearheading a theatre group which produced over 12 plays in four years.

-Khan decided to pursue a career in film and media.
 After graduating from college, Khan left for the United States to continue his education in filmmaking.
-He got a degree certificate in filmmaking from Tisch School of the Arts, New York University where he was also awarded a study scholarship and assistantship.
-Khan's determination to excel in filmmaking then took him to the University of Louisiana at Lafayette where he was awarded his master's degree in Communication and Media.
-He then returned to New York to complete the summer degree program in directing at Tisch.
+He earned a degree certificate in filmmaking from Tisch School of the Arts, New York University, where he was also awarded a study scholarship and assistantship.
+He then attended the University of Louisiana at Lafayette, where he was awarded his master's degree in Communication and Media.
+He returned to New York to complete the summer degree program in directing at Tisch.